TakafumiSakagami/cpiaengine/README.md

 SepiaNVL is effectively a template for Butano, so following [Butano's Getting Started guide](https://gvaliente.github.io/butano/getting_started.html) is how you should begin.

+Once you have devkitARM and Butano installed, you can download SepiaNVL as a .zip file and extract it to a convenient location on your computer.

+If you extract it to the `Butano` folder (alongside files such as `readme.md`, and folders like `examples`, `games`, and `common`, you're done!
+Otherwise you will have to edit this line in `makefile` with a text editor:

+    LIBBUTANO   	:=  ../butano

+You can change `../butano` to the location of the butano folder that contains `butano.mak`.
+For me, that's `G:\devkitPro\butano\butano`.

+With that done, just open up Command Prompt, type `cd G:\devkitPro\butano\cpiaengine` (or wherever you extracted it the .zip to), or if you're on a non-C drive, type the drive you're on first, such as `G:`.
+Press enter after each!
+Then type `make` and hit enter once again, and `cpiaengine.gba` will magically appear.

+That's the hardest part.
+I promise.
+Copy the `cpiaengine` folder somewhere, rename it to whatever you want, and now you can begin making your novel!
+The main script is in `main.cpp` in the `src` folder, and more complex things are in the `include` folder.

-Butano comes with plenty of general example projects, but we've added some further demos to show off SepiaNVL specifically.
+Butano comes with plenty of general example projects, but we've added some further demos to show off SepiaNVL specifically, tucked away in the `demos` folder.
+These examples should help you grow familiar with the overall structure of SepiaNVL projects, and provide code for additional features.
 Feel free to steal whatever you need from them, code-wise.
 Don't steal the art or music please...

-It should be noted that this is written in C++, and...
-I don't understand a lick of that language.
-If you're proficient with C++, maybe don't look at this.
-It might be a disaster, I don't know; all I know is that it works.

 ## Script Converter